portier/portier-broker/protocol.md

 the Python `demo-rp` repository.
 Some of the acronyms used:

 * RP: relying party, the site who would like to log the user in
-* LA: an instance of the Portier broker
 * IdP: the identity provider who will actually authenticate the user

-In this concept approach, the RP delegates authentication to LA through an OpenID Connect-like protocol.
-LA will in turn use one of three ways to authenticate that the user owns the given email address:
+In this concept approach, the RP delegates authentication to the broker through an OpenID Connect-like protocol.
+The broker will in turn use one of three ways to authenticate that the user owns the given email address:

 * If the user's email domain supports "native" Portier authentication, this will be used.
 This has not been implemented; if we use OpenID Connect